An overview of crime statistics for the US

 People do not report crimes to the police for an endless number of reasons, one is that most violent crime happens among people who know each other.

-Both the FBI and the Bureau of Justice Statistics release separate crime reports in the fall for the preceding year thus both release what is essentially old data “yet” the FBI’s crimes reported to law enforcement will get significantly more media coverage because people are more familiar with it.
+Both the FBI and the Bureau of Justice Statistics release separate full-year crime reports in the fall for the preceding year thus both release what is essentially old data “yet” the FBI’s crimes reported to law enforcement will get significantly more media coverage because people are more familiar with it.

 The Bureau of Justice Statistics is contemplating a redesign as to how they collect data through the National Crime Victimization Survey (redesign reports are available on their website).